twhite1031/STORMY/README.md

 conda activate useSTORMY
 ```

-**Note**: Due to the large number of packages, installation may take >20 minutes.
+**Note**: Due to the large number of packages, installation may take >15 minutes.
 Please be patient.
 <br><br>

-# Script Tutorial
+# Jupyter Tutorial
-Find the jupyter notebook examples for the last version [here](https://github.com/twhite1031/STORMY/)
+**In Progress** Find the jupyter notebook examples for the last version [here](https://github.com/twhite1031/STORMY/)
 <br><br>

 # Change log